videosdk-live/videosdk-docs/docs/overview/audio-and-video-calling/getting-started.md

 import Mermaid from '@theme/Mermaid';

-# Explore audio and video calling
+# Explore video & audio calling

-This guide will get you running with the VideoSDK audio and video calling in minutes.
+This guide will get you running with the VideoSDK video & audio calling in minutes.

 ## Overview

 At it's core, VideoSDK RTC is a distributed SFU(Selective Forwarding Unit).
-It eanbles highly scalable audio and video meetings unlike vanilla webRTC.
+It eanbles highly scalable video & audio meetings unlike vanilla webRTC.

 VideoSDK uses access tokens for authentication.
 Using our dashboard ([app.videosdk.live](https://app.videosdk.live/)), anyone can generate access tokens tokens with an API key and secret pair.